 - The Reina Sofia Museum and Guernica, Picasso's masterpiece

-- La Casa Encendida, a superb cultural center with a rooftop terrace that's always busy when the weather's mild.
+- La Casa Encendida, a superb cultural center with a rooftop terrace that is packed as soon as the weather is mild

 - La Tabacalera, a former tobacco factory transformed into an art space